aws-samples/aws-dev-fabric-for-sql-server/README.md

 ## License

-The AWS Dev fabric for SQL Server solution is distributed under the [MIT-0 License](https://github.com/aws/mit-0).
+The Dev fabric for SQL Server solution is distributed under the [MIT-0 License](https://github.com/aws/mit-0).
 See [LICENSE](https://github.com/aws-samples/aws-dev-fabric-for-sql-server/blob/master/LICENSE) for more information.